-- How to check your bounce rate
+- How to check your bounce rate in Google Analytics

-- What should my bounce rate be?
+- What should your bounce rate be?

 - Are high bounce rates always bad?

-- ECommerce and bounce rates
+- eCommerce and bounce rates

 What Is Bounce Rate?

-The first half of this sentence is technically incorrect because bounce rate is actually the percentage of single interaction visits to your website.
-But for simplicity’s sake, we’ll stick with Google’s definition.
+The first half of this sentence is technically incorrect, because bounce rate is actually the percentage of single interaction visits to your website.
+But, for simplicity’s sake, we’ll stick with Google’s definition.

-How To Check Your Bounce Rate
+How To Check Your Bounce Rate in Google Analytics

 You can check your bounce rate inside Google Analytics, under Audience -> Overview

-What Should My Bounce Rate Be?
+What Should My Website Bounce Rate Be?

 The type of traffic you are attracting.
 Are the visitors to your website specifically looking for your company, or are they looking for information?
 People who are familiar with you will bounce less than those who are in information-gathering mode.
-If you’re an eCommerce store, does your traffic have high ‘commercial intent’ (i.e. are they in the mood to buy?) or are they simply researching future purchases?
+If you’re an eCommerce store, does your traffic have high ‘commercial intent’ (i.e. are they in the mood to buy?), or are they simply researching future purchases?